University of Derby: Derby Law School

 Notable research holdings include the private papers of Sir Gerald Fitzmaurice.
 The school provides considerable support for pro bono legal work in the community.

 Academic profile

 Student life

 The Atrium, built in 1994, is a large concourse at the Kedleston Road site.
-The Atrium is used regularly for university, student union and private events.
+The Atrium is used regularly for university, student union, and private events.

 The Union of Students also provides social space and catering facilities for students.
-These include a new Basecamp social space, opened in 2022.
+These include a new Basecamp social space, which opened in 2022.

 Students' Union

 The Union of Students is the students union at the University of Derby and is based within the Students' Union Quarter at the Kedleston Road site.
-The Union of Students completed a rebrand for the start of 2017 - 2018 academic year and was previously known as UDSU - University of Derby Students' Union.
+The Union of Students completed a rebrand for the start of 2017 – 2018 academic year and was previously known as UDSU – University of Derby Students' Union.

 Residences

-The residences for Derby students are based in the University Quarter between the Kedleston Road, Markeaton Street and Britannia Mill sites and the centre of Derby.
+The residences for Derby students are based in the University Quarter between the Kedleston Road, Markeaton Street, and Britannia Mill sites and the centre of Derby.
 They are: